 Norwegian's dress is relatively casual and a bit more family friendly in some respects.
 Children under 12 may wear dress shorts in dining areas, for example.
 Likewise, they recommend appropriate clothing for youngsters who may be a little more sensitive to air conditioning in some public spaces of the vessel.
 In general, some items are required at all times, such as footwear and a top.
 Swim wear is not welcome outside of the buffet or outdoor restaurant.
 Expect casual dress for much of the rest of the itinerary, but note that tank tops for men, alongside any flip-flops, baseball caps, visors, overly faded or ripped/torn jeans or those worn below the hips are not allowed in any main or specialty dining.
 Formal dining and certain specialty restaurants may call for something a little more elegant, with country club casual acceptable but only closed toe shoes for men.
 Make sure you ask about themed nights for your specific sailing, such as the White Hot Party!

 Norwegian now features a fleet-wide rate which varies depending on cabin category.
 For The Haven, Suites, and Concierge categories, a daily rate of US$18.00 per person per day applies.
 For Mini-Suites cabin categories and below, a rate of US$15.50 per person per day applies.
 Rates are applied to all passengers aged 3 and older.

 ©2016 NCL CORPORATION LTD. SHIPS’ REGISTRY: BAHAMAS AND USA

 Content is intended for information and planning purposes only.
 While we try our best to deliver accurate and current information, some items may not be as described.
 Please contact your Odyssean Travel advisor for further details.
-Recommendations are from verified users only but do not necessarily represent the views and opinions of Odyssean Travel and we shall not be liable for any content and its subsequent accuracy or validity.
+Recommendations are made by independent cruisers and do not necessarily represent the views and opinions of Odyssean Travel and we shall not be liable for any content and its subsequent accuracy or validity.